TannerCoker/TannerCoker/README.md

 encountering on an assignment.
 I learn best with hands-on experience and try to come up with projects to do that will help me learn a new skill.

 ## Skills
-- I work well in teams and have experience with Agile programming when I was working in a small group during my software engineering course in a past semesters.
+- I work well in teams and have experience with Agile programming when I was working in a small group during my software engineering course in a past semester.
 - I have experience in Java, C, C++, and Python.
 I have the most experience with Java but am actively trying to gain more experience with Python.

 ## Currently learning